-Or am I the one who is crazy?
+Or am I the crazy one?
 Perhaps just a touch manic.
 One day I am watching you with a sense of

-I am actually of the opinion that a Trump Presidency would not be as scary and chaotic as the public seems to think.
+I am of the opinion that a Trump Presidency would not be as scary and chaotic as the public seems to think.
 The keyword here is opinion, and if I am wrong, I am really wrong.
-In finance/investment terms we call this a high-volatility play.
+In finance/investment terms, we call this a high-volatility play.